littleblackfish/i529/HMMER/README.md

 Now that we already have two models, we can combine them by doing `cat globins4.hmm fn3.hmm > minidatabase` and convert this into a searchable database by doing `hmmpress minidatabase`.
 This will generate a bunch of binary files.
 We can now query a protein against this database using `hmmscan minidatabase 7LESS_DROME`.
-This is very useful if we have a large, possibly multidomain protein and we want to find out what kinds of domains might have.
+This is very useful if we have a large, possibly multidomain protein and we want to find out what kinds of domains it might have.

 ## Nucleic acids